Maharashtra National Law University, Aurangabad

-Maharashtra National Law University, Aurangabad (MNLU Aurangabad, MNLUA) is a National Law University in Aurangabad, Maharashtra, India.
+Maharashtra National Law University, Chhatrapati Sambhajinagar (MNLU-CS)(Formerly MNLU Aurangabad, MNLUA) is a National Law University in Chhatrapati Sambhajinagar, Maharashtra, India.
 It was established in 2017 by the Government of Maharashtra, the third and final university to be installed through the Maharashtra National Law University Act, 2014 following Maharashtra National Law University, Mumbai and Maharashtra National Law University, Nagpur, the 21st National Law University in India.
-The Chancellor of the university is Chief Justice of India, Supreme Court of India and the Vice-Chancellor is K. V. S. Sarma.
+The Chancellor of the university is Prasanna B. Varale, judge of Supreme Court of India and the Vice-Chancellor is Dr. Bindu S. Ronald.

 Academics

-MNLU Aurangabad offers 60 seats for Bachelor of Laws (Hons.) degree.
+MNLU Chhatrapati Sambhajinagar offers 60 seats for Bachelor of Laws (Hons.) degree.
 It offers one year L.L.M. in constitutional and corporate law.
 Admission is through Common Law Admission Test (CLAT).

 Campus

-Land for the 55 acre permanent campus for the university was identified at Karodi in the outskirts of Aurangabad.
+Land for the 55 acre permanent campus for the university was identified at Karodi in the outskirts of Chhatrapati Sambhajinagar.
 The university currently operates from a temporary setup at the Government College of Education, Aurangabad.
-Hostel facilities are provided at Kanchanwadi, a locality of Aurangabad.
+Hostel facilities are provided at Kanchanwadi, a locality of Chhatrapati Sambhajinagar.